fireshape/fireshape/docs/source/example_L2tracking.rst

 the weak formulation of this boundary value problem.

 .. literalinclude:: ../../examples/L2tracking/L2tracking_PDEconstraint.py
-    :emphasize-lines: 22,23
+    :emphasize-lines: 12, 17,18,19
     :linenos:

 ..
 Note::

     To solve the discretized variational problem,
     we use **CG** with a multigrid preconditioner
-    (see :bash:`self.params` in *Lines 27-35*).
+    (see :bash:`self.params` in *Lines 22-30*).
     For 2D problems, one can also use direct solvers.

 Implementing the shape functional
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We implement the shape functional :math:`\mathcal{J}` in a python module named :bash:`L2tracking_objective.py`.lines which characterize :math:`\mathcal{J}`.
+We implement the shape functional :math:`\mathcal{J}` in a python module named :bash:`L2tracking_objective.py`.
+In the code, we highlith the lines which characterize :math:`\mathcal{J}`.

 .. literalinclude:: ../../examples/L2tracking/L2tracking_objective.py
-    :emphasize-lines: 3,13,18
+    :emphasize-lines: 16, 21
     :linenos:

 Setting up and solving the problem